Building & Testing

 Running the TDD pins after a change

-If you intended to change the numerical behaviour (e.g. you improved a polynomial approximation), update the pinned values in tests/test_tdd.cpp and note the change in release_notes.md along with any updates to the API reference precision entries.
+If you intended to change the numerical behavior (e.g. you improved a polynomial approximation), update the pinned values in tests/test_tdd.cpp and note the change in release_notes.md along with any updates to the API reference precision entries.

 Cross-compilation